 - First, if you have oily hair, using a gentle shampoo every day will get rid of the extra oil.
 Since the oil holds the flakes together making big, noticeable flakes, getting rid of the oil is enough for some people.

 - Avoid hair products like hair gels.
 These hold on to the tiny flakes making bigger lumps too.

 Then there are the treatments, such as anti-dandruff shampoos.
 These can be expensive, but can be helpful if you are having problems with dandruff.

-- You can get many of the shampoos 'over-the-counter' at chemist shops.
+- You can get many of the shampoos at pharmacies (chemist shops).

 - Different types of shampoos work in different ways - some can affect the colour of your hair and some people can be allergic to some of the products.
 So have a talk to the chemist before you spend your money.

 - When you use one of these products, it is important to leave it on your scalp for the amount of time it says on the bottle before you wash it off.

 - You may need to use one of these shampoos every day to start with, then, as the dandruff gets less, use the product about twice a week for a while.

 If you have dandruff that is not getting better even when you have tried a couple of different types of products, go back to see your doctor.
 He or she may be able to prescribe a different treatment which could work.

 Remember, dandruff is treatable.